Better isolate builds #86

 Loading…

 Deleting a branch is permanent.
-Although the deleted branch may exist for a short time before cleaning up, in most cases it CANNOT be undone.
+Although the deleted branch may continue to exist for a short time before it actually gets removed, it CANNOT be undone in most cases.
 Continue?

 The current system makes it so that all builds are ran one by one inside the same Docker container.
 While this makes things more practical (we only have to update the repositories once), it also makes it possible for packages to contaminate each other's dependencies, or cause a package to mistakingely think its PKGBUILD correctly lists a dependency.